 A gorgeous little Aladdin’s Cave of quirky regional gifts as well as freshly brewed coffee and cake.
 Located at Spitalford just outside of Embleton, it is only half a mile from Embleton so a very easy walk.

 Shop & Post Office in Christon Bank

-As Embleton is very small, Londis is the only shop in the village itself and located on the front street.
-It is a convenience store which serves all of your basic essentials as well as some locally sourced products.
+As Embleton is very small, Londis is the only shop in the village itself and is located on the front street.
+It is a convenience store that serves all of your basic essentials as well as some locally sourced products.
 Tel: 01665 576215.

-The nearest supermarkets to Embleton are in Alnwick, where you can find a Morrisons, Sainsburys, LIDL, ALDI and Iceland and several other great local shops such as Turnbull’s the butchers and Trotters bakery.
+The nearest supermarkets to Embleton are in Alnwick, where you can find a Morrisons, Sainsbury’s, LIDL, ALDI, Marks & Spencer and several other great local shops such as Turnbull’s the butchers and Trotters bakery.
 Alnwick is 6 miles south of Embleton.
 Alternatively, there is a Co-op in Seahouses, 7 miles north of Embleton.

 Activities in Embleton